-The creator of Essentially Australia, Greg Trevena, first read about Lemon Myrtle in text books on ‘bush tucker’ in 1991, at the same time, other books noted Lemon Myrtle essential oil as having a high citral content.
+The creator of Essentially Australia, Greg Trevena, first read about the Lemon Myrtle tree in text books on ‘bush tucker’ in 1991, and in other books that noted Lemon Myrtle essential oil had a high citral content.
 Later in early 1993, he obtained his first dried leaves of Lemon Myrtle.
-The leaves clearly had that striking, distinctly fresh, lemony aroma, an interest had started in a unique Australian rainforest plant.
+The leaves clearly had that striking, distinctly fresh, lemony aroma and an interest started in a unique Australian rainforest plant.

 By 1995 Greg joined the now defunct ARBIA (Australian Rainforest Bushfood Association), based near Byron Bay.
 For its short existence, ARBIA produced several valuable newsletters containing information on new and potential Australian native rainforest plant crops.
 The first ARBIA newsletter, had as its first featured plant of that first newsletter, Lemon Myrtle.
 The article reviewed the potential of Lemon Myrtle essential oil and Lemon Myrtle leaf as a herb flavouring.

 In 1998, Greg planted his first Lemon Myrtle trees, on his small multi-culture native rainforest plantation.
 That plantation is now mature and producing a small variety of unique, native, rainforest products.